-IMPORTANT UPDATE: We received confirmation that the dogs used in this cruel test were not taken from a Christchurch City Council Pound:
+IMPORTANT UPDATE: The Christchurch City Council has stated that the dogs used in this cruel test were not taken from a Christchurch City Council Pound:

 "The Christchurch City Council did not support nor provide dogs for this testing.
 Our animal shelter ensures lost and found animals receive sufficient care and welfare during their stay."

 The problem we are faced with is that the only pounds that we know of in Christchurch are Christchurch City Council Pounds so the question still remains — where did these dogs come from?